draconisPW/PWMAngband/docs/hacking/how-it-works.rst

 Gameplay
 ********

-Once the simulation is set up, the game main loop in `game-world.c - play_game`_ is responsible for stepping the simulation.
+Once the simulation is set up, the game main loop in game-world.c is responsible for stepping the simulation.

 game-world.c - the game main loop